filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Proof-of-Replication (PoRep)

-_Proof-of-Replication_ is a procedure by which a [storage miner](#storage-miner) can prove to the Filecoin network that they have created a unique copy of some piece of data on the network's behalf.
+_Proof-of-Replication_ is a procedure by which a [storage provider](#storage-provider) can prove to the Filecoin network that they have created a unique copy of some piece of data on the network's behalf.

 ## Proof-of-Spacetime (PoSt)

-_Proof-of-Spacetime_ is a procedure by which a [storage-miner](#storage-miner) can prove to the Filecoin network they continue to store a unique copy of some data on behalf of the network.
+_Proof-of-Spacetime_ is a procedure by which a [storage-provider](#storage-provider) can prove to the Filecoin network they continue to store a unique copy of some data on behalf of the network.
 Proof-of-Spacetime manifests in two distinct varieties in the present Filecoin specification: [Window Proof-of-Spacetime](#window-proof-of-spacetime-windowpost) and [Winning Proof-of-Spacetime](#winning-proof-of-spacetime-winningpost).

 ## Quality-adjusted storage power

-The storage power a [storage miner](#storage-miner) earns from a storage deal offered by a [verified client](#verified-client) will be augmented by a multiplier.
+The storage power a [storage provider](#storage-provider) earns from a storage deal offered by a [verified client](#verified-client) will be augmented by a multiplier.
 Power totals that take into account this multiplier are termed _quality adjusted_.

-## Retrieval miner
+## Retrieval provider

-A _retrieval miner_ is a Filecoin participant that enters retrieval [deals](#deal) with clients, agreeing to supply a client with a particular file in exchange for [FIL](#fil).
-Note that unlike [storage miners](#storage-miner), retrieval miners are not additionally rewarded with the ability to add blocks to the Filecoin blockchain; their only reward is the fee they extract from the client.
+A _retrieval provider_ is a Filecoin participant that enters retrieval [deals](#deal) with clients, agreeing to supply a client with a particular file in exchange for [FIL](#fil).
+Note that unlike [storage providers](#storage-provider), retrieval providers are not additionally rewarded with the ability to add blocks to the Filecoin blockchain; their only reward is the fee they extract from the client.

 ## Seal